 The HARS museum will soon gain another famous aircraft to add to its collection.
 Two years ago, John Travolta donated his private Boeing 707 aircraft to HARS.
 The aircraft is currently in Brunswick, USA, but the HARS volunteers have invested a lot of time, effort and money into restoring the plane so it can be flown across the Pacific to Illawara Regional Airport.
 This aircraft was originally delivered to Qantas in 1964 and HARS holds a licence to keep the plane in Qantas colours.

-In the latest episode of AFF on AIR, the official Australian Frequent Flyer podcast, HARS President Bob de la Hunty joined me to talk about HARS and their plans to bring over John Travolta’s Boeing 707 from Georgia.
+In Episode 23 of AFF on AIR, the official Australian Frequent Flyer podcast, HARS President Bob de la Hunty joined me to talk about HARS and their plans to bring over John Travolta’s Boeing 707 from Georgia.

 “We’ve been over running engines and checking it out, but when the weight of the paperwork equals the weight of the aeroplane we’ll get it here”, de la Hunty said.